 Various mechanisms allocate the capacity available for import or export to the market participants, which in Belgium are known as Balance Responsible Parties (BRPs).

 The European transmission system operators (TSOs) have created shared rules governing the explicit auctions for allocating yearly and monthly capacity.
-They are known as the European Harmonised Allocation Rules (EU HAR) for long-term transmission rights.
-These auctions are organised through the Joint Allocation Office (JAO), designated as the single allocation platform for all European TSOs.
+They are known as thefor long-term transmission rights.
+These auctions are organised through the , designated as the single allocation platform for all European TSOs.
+There are similar rules (Nemo Link Access Rules) for long-term capacity allocation (yearly, quarterly and monthly) on Nemo Link, the interconnector between the UK and Belgium.

 There are two main types of long-term transmission rights: